isaacnmm/pestpolicy-hugo2XX/content/posts/best-headphones-for-music-production/index.md

 layout: post
 ---

-[Headphones](https://pestpolicy.com/best-dj-headphones/), headphones. .. headphones everywhere. .. which pair do you pick?
+[Headphones](https://pestpolicy.com/best-dj-headphones/),headphones. .. headphones everywhere. .. which pair do you pick?
 They are essential for any audio monitoring - whether you're a hard-core sound technician, music producer, or mixer.
 In this post, I've reviewed the best headphones for music production.

-Summary: If you need a quick answer, I recommend either this [Sennheiser HD 650](https://www.amazon. com/dp/B00018MSNI/? tag=p-policy-20) or the [Beyerdynamic DT 770 PRO](https://www.amazon. com/dp/B0016MNAAI/? tag=p-policy-20) as your top headphones for music production.
+Summary: If you need a quick answer, I recommend either this [Sennheiser HD 650](https://www.amazon.com/dp/B00018MSNI/?tag=p-policy-20)or the [Beyerdynamic DT 770 PRO](https://www.amazon.com/dp/B0016MNAAI/?tag=p-policy-20)as your top headphones for music production.
 The two models offer a flat frequency response to enhance your studio audio production.
 They are great, even with string instruments and extra vocals.

 Forget your regular earbuds or beats headphones.